 This was one of our first special events billed as an evolution event.
 It included a library poster display and talk and a walk in Leaning Pine Arboretum which provided many of the settings for the poster display.

 What is the Cosmic Evolution Project? – click to expand or collapse

 The project is a work in progress by Dr. Bob Field, Cal Poly physicist and research scholar in residence.
 As such, it has not been professionally reviewed by specialists in each and every field that is within its scope and in fact a major goal of going live online is to make the content and format accessible to potential reviewers around the world.
 So that is the caveat in using this material for research or advanced studies along with the obvious point that references and footnotes have been kept to a minimum to maintain the flow of big ideas.

 The new project is an expansion of the Global Evolution Education Project which focuses on the five billion year natural history of planet Earth.
-This project and other natural history and natural science projects were extensively documented on his outdated faculty website at www.calpoly.edu/~rfield.
+This project and other natural history and natural science projects were extensively documented on a faculty website that no longer exists.
 Many students and a number of faculty have participated in this effort and their activities will be described as this website matures.